Enhancing Tree Conservation and Forest Restoration in Africa

 In February 2013 a seminar was held in London, UK, to introduce the project to a number of organisations involved in tree planting and forest restoration in Africa.
 The seminar highlighted opportunities for involving indigenous species in restoration projects and demonstrated the value of involving African botanic gardens in forest restoration projects.
 To read more about the seminar, click here.

 In July 2013 BGCI held a workshop in Uganda to develop further partnerships for forest restoration in East Africa.
 The workshop brought together botanic gardens, NGOs, government and private sector representatives mainly from Uganda, Kenya and Tanzania.
+To read more about the workshop and access the workshop report, click here.

 To find out more about this project, request a copy of the workshop report, or find out how you can be involved in the project please contact email@example.com